WLDZ/Azure-Synapse-Analytics/data_ingestion.md

    ![Pipeline](images/synapse.png)

-- **Pipeline Name:** `Ingest`
-- **Type:** `Microsoft.Synapse/workspaces/pipelines`
-- **Last Published:** `2024-10-13`

-The pipeline is designed to securely extract theme and set data from the Rebrickable API and store it in Azure Blob Storage in JSON format.
-It fetches the necessary credentials from Azure Key Vault and handles data ingestion through a series of REST API calls.
+The pipeline is designed to securely extract theme and set data from the Rebrickable API and store it in Azure Datalake in JSON format.
+It fetches the necessary credentials from **Azure Key Vault** and handles data ingestion through a series of REST API calls.

 ---